YisenWang/symmetric_cross_entropy_for_noisy_labels/README.md

 It can config with dataset, model, epoch, batchsize, noise_rate, symmetric or asymmetric type noise

+## The other replication
-The other replication can be found here: https://github.com/HanxunHuangLemonBear/SCELoss-Reproduce
+The reprocuded results by Hanxun Huang are slightly better for all methods.
+The code can be found here: https://github.com/HanxunHuangLemonBear/SCELoss-Reproduce